robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 The correlation analysis revealed a statistically significant positive correlation (r = 0.13, p < 0.001) between dLMC neural power and pose velocity in one participant, supporting our hypothesis that affective gestures which co-occur with higher-pitched, i.e. more emotional affective vocalization.
 This moderate relationship between high gamma power in the selected electrodes and shoulder movement velocity during "Talk" events suggests other factors may also influence this relationship.
 Correlation in one participant certainly does not imply causation, and further analysis and experiments would be needed to establish any causal relationship between neural activity and movement.
 Additionally, the moderate correlation coefficient indicates that there may be other factors influencing the relationship between neural power and pose velocity.

 ![image](https://github.com/user-attachments/assets/a0cd2165-182c-4209-9f86-6aeb0e25b00f)
-##### Extracted ECoG electrodes of the dLMC (blue) and wrist motor cortex (green).
+##### Figure 2.
+Extracted ECoG electrodes of the dLMC (blue) and wrist motor cortex (green).
 It is based on the neural power time series frin these two sets of electrodes that spectral coherence is calculated.

 Notably, the co-synchrony analysis yielded an average coherence of 0.3156 between the left dLMC and left wrist motor cortex electrodes, supporting the hypothesis of functional coupling between the dLMC and wrist motor cortex during speech production and gesture.
 Neurophysiologically, this synchronization may reflect coordinated oscillatory activity facilitating communication between these adjacent cortical areas.
 Coupled oscillations have been proposed to dynamically link distributed brain regions into functional networks (Varela et al., 2001).
 The observed dLMC-wrist motor coherence during speech may bind articulatory and manual motor systems, enabling co-speech gesture processing or integration.